-As you would expect, we must ensure that children and young people in care are safe and well looked after so the approval process is important but it usually only takes 3-6 months from initial application.
+As you would expect, we must ensure that children and young people in care are safe and well looked after so the approval process is thorough and important but it can take as little as a few weeks, depending on the individual.

 We will then ask one of our experienced Social Workers to give you call.